 - For a timeline on delinquent property foreclosure go to PA 123 timeline.

 - Click DELINQUENT PROPERTY LISTING to access Wayne County Delinquent Property Listing and search via Parcel ID number or street address.

 - Delinquent personal property must be paid directly to the Van Buren Township Treasurer’s Office.
 Outstanding personal property taxes are charged a one-time 4% penalty and accrue an additional 1% interest charge per month that they are delinquent.

 Dog License Michigan Law requires that all dogs over the age of four months be licensed. · The Township Treasurer begins selling dog licenses on April 1.
 The cost is $5.00 between April 1 and May 31.
 The price is $10.00 beginning June 1.
-Senior citizens pay half price. · A valid proof of rabies vaccination is required at the time your dog receives its license. · Van Buren Township co-sponsors a drive thru vaccination and licensing clinic every year in May.
-Collection Procedures The Van Buren Township Treasurer accepts payments on property taxes, water bills and building permits, as well as any other fees incurred from the day to day running of the Township.
+Senior citizens pay half price. · A valid proof of rabies vaccination is required at the time your dog receives its license.
+Collection Procedures – The Van Buren Township Treasurer accepts payments on property taxes, water bills and building permits, as well as any other fees incurred from the day to day running of the Township.

 - The Treasurer’s Office is here to serve you Monday through Friday from 7:30 am to 4:00 pm.

 - Payments can be made after regular office hours by utilizing our 24 hour drop box, located in the Public Safety lobby or the drop box located in front of the Township’s main entrance.
 Checks and money orders only please.